mqq-marek/ProjectEuler-254/README.md

     PREFIX[0] = ''
 ```

-For fining f values with given sum  we define FDigits class.
+For fining f values with given sum  we define FDigits class with
-assume the following approach:
+the following approach:
 - class constructor need to have parameter - number of digits
 - class works as iterator so class object will generate
   sequence of numbers with given sum of digits in increasing order